Elephant Ear plants really bring the tropics right into your home with their incredible large leaves.

 We also recommend getting a thermometer to measure how the temperature changes throughout the day and across the year.

 How to prevent brown leaves on an Elephant Ear Plant

 To prevent the problem from happening again, we recommend continuously monitoring the moisture levels in the soil.
 This will help you figure out how you need to adapt your watering schedule so that you are not overwatering or underwatering.

 Your watering habits need to be adapted throughout the seasons to account for environmental changes as you’ll need to cut back on how much water you give your plant during winter.

 Another option is to pick up a self-watering pot, these handy pots take all of the guesswork out of watering and make everything so much easier!

+Alongside misting, there are other great ways to increase the humidity for your Elephant Ear Plant.
 If you have good lighting in your kitchen or bathroom then we recommend moving your Elephant Ear in there.
-The humidity level in those rooms is naturally higher because of steam released from showering and cooking.
+The humidity level in those rooms is naturally higher because of the steam released from showering and cooking.